 When you look for online sepsis education, you want to make sure the faculty and instructors are the very best.
-The Sepsis Institute has a wide network of subject matters experts who provide evidence-based sepsis training for healthcare providers.
+The Sepsis Alliance Institute has a wide network of subject matters experts who provide evidence-based sepsis training for healthcare providers.

-Hallie Prescott, MD, MSc
+Hallie Prescott, MD, MS

 Assistant Professor in Internal Medicine, Division of Pulmonary & Critical Care Medicine, University of Michigan

 Dr. Prescott is an ICU physician and researcher at the University of Michigan and Ann Arbor VA Hospital.
 She is a member of the International Sepsis Forum and Vice Chair of the 2020 Surviving Sepsis Campaign Guidelines.
 Her research focuses on sepsis survivorship and is funded by NIH and Dept of Veterans Affairs.
 She has spoken around the world on sepsis survivorship.
 Dr. Prescott presents the Caring For Sepsis Survivors and the Enhancing Recovery from Sepsis and COVID-19 webinars.

 On June 1, 2007, Patti Bennie gave birth to Carson.
 Two weeks later, his belly button became infected at the site of the umbilical cord.
 As his symptoms grew worse, Carson began to develop a low-grade fever and appear to be in pain; his worried parents took him to urgent care, who then transferred him to William Beaumont Hospital in Royal Oak, Michigan.
 The next morning, Carson went into septic shock.
 Thankfully, after six days being treated in the pediatric intensive care unit, Carson recovered and now is a lively twelve year old boy with no residual problems related to his septic shock episode.
 From this experience, Patti is now determined to raise awareness of sepsis in children in the medical community and the public.
 She presents the Understanding the New Pediatric Sepsis Guidelines webinar.